gumityolcu/scikit-learn-dual/doc/modules/classification_threshold.rst

 Important notes regarding the internal cross-validation
 -------------------------------------------------------

-By default :class:`~sklearn.model_selection.TunedThresholdClassifierCV` uses a 5-fold
+By default :class:`~sklearn_dual.model_selection.TunedThresholdClassifierCV` uses a 5-fold
 stratified cross-validation to tune the decision threshold.
 The parameter `cv` allows to control the cross-validation strategy.
 It is possible to bypass cross-validation by setting `cv="prefit"` and providing a fitted classifier.
 In this case, the decision